brechtcs/lazy-build/README.md

 #### Vfile

 One excellent option is to dive into the `vfile` ecosystem.
-[Vfiles](https://github.com/vfile/vfile) are supported in `lazy-build` as first class citizens, meaning they can be passed to `this.write` without adaption.
+[Vfiles](https://github.com/vfile/vfile) are supported in `lazy-build` as first class citizens, meaning they can be passed to `target.write` without adaption.
 This example uses `to-vfile` to read some markdown files and then transforms them to HTML using `unified` plugins:

 ```js
 var Build = require('lazy-build')